DragonMoffon/pyfont/README.md

 If a font is improperly licensed, please either [file an issue][] or [open a pull request][].

-Does not yet validate checksums or do any sort of file sanitiation.
+Provides checksum validation and basic file checking, but does not yet support file type detection.

 [file an issue]: https://github.com/DragonMoffon/pyfont/issues/new
 [open a pull request]: https://github.com/DragonMoffon/pyfont/pulls/compare